K-Road/rss_feed_aggregator/README.md

 # Gator

-A multi-player command line tool for aggregating RSS feeds and viewing the posts.
+A multi-user command line tool for aggregating RSS feeds and viewing the posts. (boot.dev course)

+## Requirements
+Go Toolchain
+Postgres

+Make sure you have the latest [Go toolchain](https://golang.org/dl/) installed as well as a local Postgres database.

 ## Installation

-Make sure you have the latest [Go toolchain](https://golang.org/dl/) installed as well as a local Postgres database.
-You can then install `gator` with:
+Install `gator` with:

 ```bash
 go install ...